2026-03-30

 Note

-1x HV joint, 145μΩ or less, Perform zero adjust to Hioki meter prior to testing
+The acceptable value is 60μΩ or less.
+Perform zero adjust to Hioki meter prior to testing.

 Informational PurposesAn informational icon, calling your attention